hubertdang/fire-drone-swarm/README.md

 ### **2. Open the Project in IntelliJ IDEA**
 1. Open IntelliJ IDEA.
 2. Click on `Open`.
-3. Compile and run `Main.java` inside your IDE.
+3. Compile and run `Main.java` inside your IDE to run the simulation.
 4. To run unit tests, click on unit test file and run the test

 ## Developer Workflow